 ESB operates and maintains a large network of fluid insulated electrical cables across Ireland, with the majority (of fluid filled cables) located in urban settings across Dublin City and Cork City.
 Due to the location and age of the cables, they are potentially subject to third party interference and damage and/or corrosion and defects, which can potentially cause the cable fluid to leak into adjacent soil, groundwater, and/or surface water.
-This report focuses on a leak of approximately 10,610 L of cable fluid (linear alkyl benzene and mineral oil mix) from a 38 kV section of cable between Parkview and Ringsend (Site 52).
-The indicative leak location is in the centre of a public road, towards the northern end of Whitebank Road.
+This report focuses on a leak of approximately 4,170 L of cable fluid (linear alkyl benzene and mineral oil mix) from a 38 kV section of cable between Bedford Row and Sherriff Street (Site 20).
+The indicative leak location is adjacent to the River Liffey and opposite the Corn Exchange Apartments on the South Quays.